 The road to the slot was dirt and a little rough, but we were able to go 3 /4ths of the way with a Ford Focus, so most cars should be able to get at least as close as we did.
 From where we parked, it was about 200 yards to the start of the hike.
 There are no signs to direct you where to go, just know when you get to the area in the below picture you want to head down into the canyon for the start of the slot.

-Right where the above car is, is where you can make you way down.
+Right where the above car is, is where you can make your way down.
 Also, make sure that you mark your entrance as it can be hard to tell exactly where you entered when you come back out.
 We made a small pile of rocks that let us know this was our exit.

-About three-fourths of the way you will reach the natural rock bridge.
+About three-fourths of the way, you will reach the natural rock bridge.
 It is a great place to stop and take in the size of the canyon you are in.

 For more great things to do in Anza Borrego check out this great site.